 Chasteberry has been used by men to cure erectile dysfunction and increase penis size for thousands of years. and has been found in Roman medical literature.
 It is also used to clear Acne.
 Women find it helps with menstrual problems.
 Studies suggest that Chasteberry may affect the dopamine levels.
 Chasteberry has been found to greatly increase Vitamin B-6.

 Chasteberry is the fruit of the chaste tree, a small shrub-like tree native to Central Asia and the Mediterranean region.
-Today we know Chasteberry by several names: chaste-tree berry, vitex, monk’s pepper.
+Today we know Chasteberry by several names: chaste-tree berry, vitex, Abraham’s Balm, Monk’s pepper.
 Vitex agnus-castus is the latin name.

 What the Science Says

 - A few studies of chasteberry for erectile dysfunction have found a benefit.
 However, most of these studies were small.
 Larger studies are being planned.

 - Small studies suggest that chasteberry may help with breast pain and some types of infertility.